nearlySplat/lightbulb/README.md

 yarn global add typescript && yarn && tsc && node dist
 ```

+## Running the bot
+You'll need a PostgreSQL database of the name `splat` and username `splat`, password `mabuis1` for this to work uwu.

 ## Contributing

 This projects uses the [Conventional Commits standard](https://www.conventionalcommits.org/en/v1.0.0/) for commits.
 If you want to generate your commit message interactively, use `yarn commit`.
 Commit messages are linted befote commit using Git Hooks via Husky.